Shell1010/cpp-sex/README.md

 # cpp-sex
 I was bored.
 CPP Sex script.
+It works